MateErdei/esg.linuxep.linux-mono-repo/eventjournaler/README.md

 * Alter localjenkins/Jenkinsfile to the new name
 * Alter build-files/release-package.xml to the new name
 * Alter CMakeLists.txt to the new name and rigid ID
+* Run tools/changeNamespace.sh <namespace> to change the namespace of plugin/*
 * Add to Local Jenkins builds
 * Add to Artisan CI builds